idaholab/moose/.github/PULL_REQUEST_TEMPLATE.md

-### Completed each of the following items before creating a PR
+### Complete each of the following items before creating a PR

 - Include any relevant design information for your change
 - Follow [Coding Standards](http://mooseframework.org/wiki/CodeStandards/)